guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 ##### Tasks
 Because we’re going to be rapid prototyping, we’re constantly testing out our product, the vision.
 This way research will continue while developing and thus constantly improve our product.
 This will result in an even better vision & proof of concept after testing.

+As we want to improve our testing abilities, we'll look into different methods of testing our vision, concept & prototype.
+Especially, learning how to test a vision will be an interesting parts of our learning progress.

 ##### Results
 * A logbook full of choices, problems we’ve stumbled upon and their solutions.
 * A lot of git commits ;)